 Winter Session Term 2 (January – April 2018): December 27, 2017 – May 1, 2018

-All other new international students are covered for the three-month waiting period before they become eligible for MSP.
+All other new international students (degree seeking, non-degree seeking, visiting and unclassified) are covered for the three-month waiting period before they become eligible for MSP.
 This waiting period includes the remainder of the month you arrive in BC plus two full months.
 For example, if you arrived in BC on August 25, you would be eligible for MSP on November 1.

 iMED will ensure that you have adequate medical coverage from the time you leave home (up to 10 days prior to your arrival in Canada), with the earliest arrival date in Canada being: